harryli0088/object-comparator/README.md

 ```

 ## Usage
-Supply the objectComparator function as an argument for the array.sort() function.
+Supply the comparator function as an argument for the array.sort() function.

-Supply an array of sort criteria to objectComparator in the format:
+Supply an array of sort criteria to comparator in the format:
 ```js
 [
   {field: "field1", direction: 1},